This Podcast Will Kill You: Season 7

+Season 8

 COVID-19 Series

 To discuss the ongoing COVID-19 pandemic, the podcast introduced "The Anatomy of a Pandemic" series in which each episode tackles a particular aspect of COVID-19.
 This mini-series not only addresses the virus itself, but also addresses how it can impact mental health and cause societal disarray.
 The series reached its tentative end with Chapter 19.

+TPWKY Book club series

+From Season 6 onwards, in between the regular episodes, several bonus episodes were released within a miniseries called the TPWKY Book club.
+These episodes feature interviews with authors of popular science books, covering topics ranging from why sweat matters to the history of food safety, from the menstrual cycle to the persistence of race science.